Dominican Republic Surf

 The Dominican Republic is one of the stand-out surf destinations in the Caribbean.
 Occupying half of the island of Hispaniola, it pretty much picks up where Puerto Rico leaves off.
-But it actually faces the opposite way as Rincon, which means it’s all about the N-NE swells that kick through the Altantic and roll down the Eastern Seaboard of US.

 Those will roll into the north coast of the island (also known as the Amber Coast), which is home to the best breaks of all – Cabarete, Encuentro.
 As they come, they pound into the outer reefs but occasionally filter through into channels where they shape up into nice rights and lefts that can get hollow and rippable at lots of points.

 Overall, we’d put Dominican Republic surf down as an intermediate stomping ground.
 The breaks are primarily reefs and they can get punchy, espeically as you near the height of the winter season.
-The main downsides?
-Line ups are swelling as more people realize the consistency on offer on Hispaniola, and there’s always wind!

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!

-This guide is just one part of our complete guide to surfing in the Caribbean
+>>This guide is just one part of our complete guide to surfing in the Caribbean

 Dominican Republic surf at a glance